ml-opensource/Playbook/README.md

 # Your First Day

+The IT department is responsible for setting up accounts and giving you access to the tools you need to do your job.
+The easiest way to contact the IT departmentis by using the `/halp` command on Slack.

-- Join [our private git](https://github.com/nodes-projects) and ask [Chris](https://nodes.slack.com/messages/@chco) to add you to the correct groups.
+- Join [our private git](https://github.com/nodes-projects).
+Ask IT if you don't have access.
 - Get the cert sign request and private key from [this private repo here](https://github.com/nodes-projects/keyring-ios).
 Add the private key to your Keychain and from now on, always use this certificate signing request when creating new certificates on the developer portal.
 - Install the latest Xcode.
 Ideally, from the [Apple developer portal](https://developer.apple.com/download/more/) and not from the App Store.
 If you got it from the App Store, that's ok too.
 - Get another iOS developer to invite you to our developer accounts.
 - We want you to help us make great open source software.
 So get another iOS developer to invite you to  [our GitHub organisation](https://github.com/nodes-ios).
 Make sure you enable your 2FA on GitHub.
 Our client projects are on [our private git](https://github.com/nodes-projects) and our public ones are on [GitHub](https://github.com/nodes-ios).
 - Set up your git keys properly, so you can pull and push from both git servers.
 - You should have been invited to our Slack, JIRA, and Postman accounts.
-Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you're missing access.
+Ask IT if you don't have access.
 - Make sure to read the [Nodes Handbook](https://docs.google.com/document/d/1E4ZyGqIKDttGlJ0c0rEkNy2lxP-n1PBwQzuaESbLnpw/edit) (private document).
 That is meant for all employees, and tells a bit of our history, how we got here, but also how we handle different tasks.
 - We use [Happeo](https://app.happeo.com/home) for internal (semi)official announcements.
-Talk to [Jacob](https://nodes.slack.com/messages/@jafr) if you're missing access.
+Ask IT if you don't have access.

 # Tools We Use
 Our main communication tool is [**Slack**](https://nodes.slack.com).
 We use this for daily communication.